TJ Ashford: Relationships

 The character was originally introduced under Garin Wolf as a love interest for the teenage Molly Lansing (Haley Pullos).
 The relationship is central to TJ's early development within the series.
 In early 2013, the series introduced Jimmy Deshler in the role of Rafe Kovich.
 Rafe takes develops a crush on Molly, and the writers develop a triangle between the teenagers.
 While Molly sees Rafe as a friend, "TJ think it's more" and it causes tension for the couple.
 At one point, TJ's jealous causes Molly to dump him.
 In May 2013, it was announced that the series would introduce Samantha Logan in the role of Taylor DuBois.
 Taylor "takes an immediate liking to TJ" which causes even more trouble for Molly and TJ.
 Head writer Ron Carlivati said of the decision, "Not everything can be a triangle."
 TJ and Taylor have a one-night stand which almost destroys his relationship with Molly when they finally reunite.

-After their reconciliation, TJ and Molly agree to make love for the first time, after being together for two years.
+After their reconciliation, TJ and Molly agree to have sex for the first time, after being together for two years.
 "If it were up to the Hollywood standards, we would have had sex by now", Richmond said.
 TJ and Molly's emphasis on being safe about the decision shows "a different side of this age and that all teens aren't alike."
 Though the decision to have sex is mutual, Richmond explained that TJ is unsure of the choice, "because he doesn't know if Molly's ready."
 He does not want to rush her.
 Molly admits to her sister that she had sex with TJ.